sonjaka/graph-rewriting-as-a-service/README.md

 If using VSCode you can instead run the VSCode-Task `Start dev environment` as a shortcut.

+## Documentation

+For documentation of the rewrite and instantiation rules, please refer to the [Wiki](https://github.com/sonjaka/graph-rewriting-as-a-service/wiki).

 ## API Collection

 This repository contains a collection of usage examples for the API endpoints.